 After years of working and contributing to a retirement plan, you’re finally ready to retire and start using the money you’ve worked so hard to save.
-Although you’ll generally be free to determine how much you want to withdraw, you will have to take at least a little each year from your retirement accounts once you reach age 70½.
-The amount you’re required to take is known as your required minimum distribution, or RMD.
+Although you’ll generally be free to determine how much you want to withdraw, you will generally have to take a required minimum distribution (RMD) each year from your retirement accounts once you reach the applicable RMD age* as defined in the tax law.

 What kinds of accounts have RMDs?

 Almost every kind of retirement savings program (except Roth IRAs) has a distribution requirement for the account holder.
 This includes savings plans offered by employers, such as 401(k), 403(b), 457, and SIMPLE plans.
 It also includes any traditional IRAs you may have set up on your own.1

 When do I have to start taking RMDs?

 In most cases, retirement account owners are expected to start taking annual RMDs when they reach their applicable RMD age.2 You’ll have until the end of each year to take your RMD.
 There’s a three-month grace period on the deadline for the first RMD you take out, until April 1 of the year after you reach your applicable RMD age.

 How much do I have to take out each year?

 As a general rule, your RMD amount is determined by your current age and the balance that was in your account at the end of the previous year.3 Although your plan may tell you what your RMD is for the year, it is ultimately your responsibility to figure out how much you need to take and request that amount be distributed to you that year.
 To help you figure out how much to take in RMDs, the Financial Industry Regulatory Authority has an online tool that can crunch the numbers at http://tools.finra.org/rmd.
 Or, you can have your tax advisor help you with the calculation.